scattic/Pipeline/README.md

 ## Prerequisites

 1. Start with a freshly installed VM of Ubuntu Server 20.04.
 [VirtualBox](https://www.virtualbox.org/) is a nice hypervisor to host the VM.
-  * The normal user account should be called 'ladmin', with the password 'P@ssw0rd'
+  * The normal user account should be called `ladmin`, with the password `P@ssw0rd`
-  * In case you create a different account, don't forget to update the Jenkins job
+  * In case you create a different account, don't forget to update the Jenkins job.
   * And yes, ssh with certificates should be used for auth instead of user & psw, but this is just a playground.
   * VirtualBox VM will have two network adapters, one for NAT (or NAT-network) and a Host-Only adapter.
 The 192.168.56.0 range represents the Host-Only adapter network.